 5. Jose Siderman Human Rights Fellowship

 The Fellowship brings an Argentine law graduate to Los Angeles to complete an LL.M. degree in Civil Liberties and Human Rights or Advocacy at the law school, including an externship with a civil rights organization.
-The program complements Southwestern's association with Argentina for many years through summer programs, judicial externships, and exchange programs in Buenos Aires.

 6. Outside fellowships